EternityForest/KaithemAutomation/CONTRIBUTING.md

 Any unexpected condition should be reported or logged in some way(Keeping in mind rule #1 about not writing to disk without just cause)

+This draft coding standards document covers the general idea, but it is a work in progress early draft and subject to change: https://github.com/EternityForest/standards/blob/master/drafts/open_project_guidelines.md

 ## Relicensing

 The project is currently reserving the right to create proprietary forks or this project.
 Such forks will likely be special-purpose and